-Trump 'going big' with $1 trillion stimulus as U.S. coronavirus deaths top 100
+Trump presses for $1 trillion stimulus as U.S. coronavirus deaths cross 100

 “We’re going big,” Trump said.

-The Trump administration is also considering a plan to send checks to individual Americans of $1,000 to help them weather the crisis, though details remain unclear.
+The Trump administration is also considering a plan to send checks to individual Americans of $1,000 to help them weather the crisis, though details of the proposal remained unclear.

 High earners might not qualify for payments, which could be sent within the next two weeks, Treasury Secretary Steven Mnuchin said.